 About Our Programs

 Our Mindful Practice® programs offer a means to enhance your self-awareness, wellness, and resilience in your practice.
-We can help improve your relationships with patients and colleagues and
+We can help with preventing, addressing, and improving your relationships with patients and colleagues

 Formal and Informal Mindfulness Practice

 Mindfulness, a naturally occurring human capacity, is the awareness that arises by paying attention, on purpose, to experience as it unfolds, with the goals of greater understanding, compassion, and wisdom.
 We believe that mindfulness is an essential quality of excellent health care.
 We are all endowed with the capacity for mindfulness, which can be further cultivated through various means, among them meditative practices, physical activity, conversation, poetry, music, and others.